Test data modules

 Limitations

-The module doesn't stop Tosca Cloud from marking a row as used if you identify the row with TestData - Find and provide item.
-However, that's not a problem because TestData - Find and provide item offers its own method to keep a row unused.
+The Test data - Update item module doesn't stop Tosca Cloud from marking a row as used if you identify the row with the module TestData - Find and provide item.
+That's not a problem, however, because TestData - Find and provide item offers its own method to keep a row unused.

 Module attributes